reTHINK-project/specs/deployment/readme.md

 This page explains how to install a complete platform to be able to deploy services and applications based on the reThink framework.
 After following this tutorial, you will be able to run the Hello World application available [here](https://github.com/reTHINK-project/testbeds/tree/dev/dev-hello).
+The installation guides can be found in the different folders.
+We don't provide here the full installation processes, but a view "as a whole", summaries and tips.

 ## Components to install
 A complete reThink platform consists on server side componants that are finally deployed in the browser.
 These componants are showed in the following picture and described hereafter.